Covid vaccine and blood cancer

 Read more about what we know about covid vaccine efficacy in people with blood cancer.

-When is it safe for me to stop shielding?
+Is it safe for me to stop shielding?

 At the moment, people with blood cancer are faced with making decisions about what they will and won't do, without fully understanding how effective their vaccine has been.
 This is understandably very difficult.
 But you might want to think about these other factors which also play a part, alongside you getting your own vaccine: